zhudavi2/SP2-HDM/README.txt

 Known issues:
 - When starting the mod, instead of the opening movies playing, you'll get a black screen.
 This is expected; keep pressing Esc until you reach the SP2 loading screen.
-- With this mod, for the time being it is recommended that you use the database.gdb that comes with an unmodified SP2 installation.
-The mod will still be playable using database files, but various countries' starting stats might be off compared to what you might expect using the custom database.
 - The country information window cannot display LE values greater than 409.5, or MYS and EYS values greater than 102.3; the game knows what the values actually are, it just can't display them.
 It shouldn't be a problem in most cases, as those kinds of stats aren't achievable until after a few hundred years of game time.

 Future changes and "thoughts" in no particular order of priority:
-- Have the mod work better with any database.gdb, provided that the database file would also work with an otherwise unmodified SP2.
 - Have LE, MYS, and EYS affect more than just the HDI.
 For example, all 3 could have some effect on birth and death rates, and MYS and EYS could affect resource growth.
 - In the covert cells window, display how many Elite cells you would need to reach 94.9% security.
-- If a country takes over another country, and the two countries have different LE, MYS, and/or EYS values, then that should affect the resulting country's LE, MYS, and/or EYS.
-For example, if a country with low LE takes over a country with high LE, then the resulting country should have an LE somewhere in the middle.
 - Have resource sector taxes apply to all domestic production of resources, not just imports and exports.
 - Have immigration and emigration rates depend on more than just political factors.
 - Have interest rate have a larger effect on inflation rate.